Family Therapy Training Program

-The heart of the program is helping to establish mutual relationships in families.
+The heart of the two year program is helping to establish mutual relationships in families.
 We believe that the ultimate, if unacknowledged, goal of all family therapies is an increase in the level of mutuality between family members.
 As family health improves family members are more able interact in a reciprocally, co-creational manner.
 Family dysfunction expresses a deep fear that such relationships could be dangerous to family survival.
 Family therapies strive to promote such relationships and alter these fears.

-Interns must have the following in order to be considered for admission to The Family Institute:
+Trainees must have the following in order to be considered for admission to The Family Institute:

 Bachelor’s degree from an accredited university

 Master’s degree from an accredited university in the helping profession

 Adherence to cultural and religious sensitivities